danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 ## Setup

-The RSpec tests are part of a Rails project, and use [FactoryBot](https://github.com/thoughtbot/factory_bot) to create test data.
+The RSpec tests are part of a Rails project using the [rspec-rails](https://github.com/rspec/rspec-rails) gem.
+The tests also make use of the [FactoryBot](https://github.com/thoughtbot/factory_bot) and [faker](https://github.com/faker-ruby/faker) gems to create test data.
 This post assumes some familiarity with these tools.
 The other thing to know is I listen to the [Bike Shed](https://www.bikeshed.fm/) podcast, and recently there have been some discussions about not using [let](https://relishapp.com/rspec/rspec-core/docs/helper-methods/let-and-let), or at least, avoid [overusing](https://thoughtbot.com/blog/lets-not) it.

-The `rails_helper.rb`, which is included in every spec file configures the use of transactional fixtures as follows:
+The `rails_helper.rb`, which is included in every spec file specifies the use of transactional fixtures as follows:

 ```ruby
 # spec/rails_helper.rb